Bill Text: HI SB3122 | 2024 | Regular Session | Amended

 SECTION 1.
 The legislature finds that standing orders are written protocols describing a specific medical practice that will be delegated to non-physicians without a patient-specific order signed by a physician.
 Standing orders outline procedures that must be followed and identify permissible patient populations, level of required physician supervision, and allowable practice settings.

-The legislature also finds that Hawaii's well-documented physician shortage may restrict patient access to preventative care, resulting in sub-optimal outcomes, increased costs, and decreased quality of life.
+The legislature also finds that Hawaii's well-documented physician shortage may restrict patient access to preventive care, resulting in sub-optimal outcomes, increased costs, and decreased quality of life.
 Population-based care can help reduce provider administrative burdens while increasing access to evidence-based clinical preventive services.
 Secondary prevention is the provision of a clinical preventive service to screen for a condition in an asymptomatic individual, such as mammography to screen for breast cancer.
 Public health standing orders may help reduce barriers to receiving secondary prevention services.

 SECTION 2.
 Chapter 321, Hawaii Revised Statutes, is amended by adding a new section to part II to be appropriately designated and to read as follows:

-(b) The director of health shall annually review the items or services that have in effect a rating of A or B as recommended by the United States Preventive Services Task Force and amend public health standing orders as necessary.
+(b) The director of health shall annually review the items or services that have in effect a grade of A or B as recommended by the United States Preventive Services Task Force and amend public health standing orders as necessary.

 (c) The duration of public health standing orders issued pursuant to this section shall remain in effect until repealed by the director of health.

-(f) The entity providing the items or services shall provide any results to the patient in writing.
+(g) The entity providing the items or services pursuant to a public health standing order shall provide any results to the patient in writing.
 The results shall:

 (1) Be written in plain language;